influxdata/docs-v2/content/v2.0/cloud/account-management/billing.md

     name: Add payment and view billing
 ---

-## Manage your InfluxDB Cloud payment and billing information

 - Hover over the **Usage** icon in the left navigation bar and select **Billing**.

 {{< nav-icon "cloud" >}}